kachristensen/Current-Dnd-Campaigns/Session Notes/9 - Title - Date.md

 > TODO

 ## Notes
+- Lewis asked about the group, what we went through.
+Was experiencing second thoughts about how much killing we did.
 	- Theron responded to Lewis - ""